What It Means If Someone Is Gender-Fluid

 But the reality is that there are still a lot of people out there who don't understand what it means to be gender-fluid.
 And for a person who identifies as such, communicating with people who don't get it can be one of the most difficult aspects of being gender-fluid, says sex therapist Kelly Wise, PhD, who is transgender.
 Dealing with gender dysphoria (anxiety or pain over "a marked incongruence between one's experienced/expressed gender and assigned gender," according to the DSM-V) is one of the main issues Dr. Wise helps his patients manage.
 "If it’s unmanageable to walk in the world, where people see you one way, and you don’t see it [that] way, to the point that you don’t want to go and interact with the world, it’s important that we talk about it with the people who matter to you," Dr. Wise says.

 And an important tool during these discussions is the language to talk about identities that exist outside of the gender binary.
-That, coupled with more media visibility (beyond Ruby Rose), will help make the world a more welcoming place for the so-called "gender-fluid generation."
+That, coupled with more media visibility, will help make the world a more welcoming place for the so-called "gender-fluid generation."

 *Last name has been withheld to protect identity.